typelevel/cats-tagless/README.md

 Mainecoon is a small library built to facilitate composing tagless final encoded algebras.

-A quick example of how Mainecoon can help.
+Here is a quick example of how Mainecoon can help:

 Say we have a typical tagless encoded algebra `ExpressionAlg[F[_]]`, with an interpreter implemented using `Try`